Way back in 1991, Ex Libris ventured out into the world of game-playing from one of England’s great learned and literary cities: Oxford.

 These all handed (unseen) to the reader, who mixes the genuine and fake words together.
 Then each is read out, and players vote for the words they believe to be the real ones.
 The outcomes and the scores received rest on those votes.

 Because of the demand to think and create, Ex Libris may seem more complex than it actually is.
-It takes a lot of thought to come up with something just right, even for The Famous Five.

 - the game needs no learning